sdthomas91/home2home/README.md

 2. I want to view the total cost of my booking to avoid any surprises at checkout.
 3. I want to enter my payment information securely to complete my booking.
 4. I want to receive an order confirmation after booking to verify my reservation details.
-5. I want to receive an email confirmation of my booking to keep a record of my reservation.

 ### Administration and Platform Management
 #### Admin

 1. I want to manage user accounts to maintain the integrity and safety of the platform.
 2. I want to monitor property listings to ensure they comply with platform guidelines.
-3. I want to handle booking disputes and issues to provide customer support.
-4. I want to manage site content and updates to keep the platform running smoothly.
+3. I want to manage site content and updates to keep the platform running smoothly.
-5. I want to view site analytics to understand user behavior and improve the platform.

 # Design